nathansmith11170/JackTheResumeRipper/README.md

 # JackTheResumeRipper
 This web app uses Microsoft Azure intellligence technology to rip your resume to shreds before your eyes.

+The code in the server folder is not the real backend, but it is a copy of the AWS Lamba functions, meant as an archive.

 Tools that are used in this project:
 AWS Lambda
 Microsoft Azure